nerdneha/connect-four/README.md

 connect-four
 ============

 I made this app using Pygame for fun to explore the visual-meets-code aspect of Pygame and program an AI for my first time.
 Honestly I just wanted to relive my favorite childhood game and play with it for fun.
+I used Python 2.7.3.

 ####To start the app:
     python connect-four.py